 For other retail items, you’ll probably have to wait for standard delivery, even if you have them shipped to the store for free.

 Here are a couple of tricks for getting free delivery to your home:

-- We’ve rounded up 17 stores that offer free shipping — including some retail giants like Target, Dell and Nordstrom.
+- We’ve rounded up a list of stores that offer free shipping — including some retail giants like Target, Dell and Nordstrom.

 - If you buy individual small items on Amazon — lighter than 8 ounces, smaller than 9 x 6 x 2 inches and less than $10 — you can get free shipping, even without a Prime membership.